1. Output information

 We currently publish marriage rates for England and Wales using the unmarried population aged 16 years and over as the denominator (never married or civil partnered, widowed and divorced persons obtained from the population estimates by marital status published by ONS).
 Similar marriage rates for Scotland are available up to 2008.
 NISRA do not produce population estimates by marital status, so marriage rates for Northern Ireland are generally calculated using the population aged 16 years and over as the denominator.

-There are no other marriage statistics produced using administrative data.
+There are no other accredited official statistics produced on marriages.
 Our marriage statistics are not directly comparable with census and household survey estimates of married people in England and Wales as they are estimates of the number of people married at a certain point in time rather than the number of marriages that took place during a particular year.

 Accessibility and clarity